Artemis1421/Prototype_Thesis/README.md

 Do take note that our program wont be able to handle free hosting as we have sql triggers that requires paid hosting to work.

+# How to Use
+Extract the node_modules.rar in the Prototype folder

 # Account Logon
 Default Credentials:
   - Username: admin